briceth/Qarote/docs/README.md

 3. Set `LICENSE_KEY` in your backend environment
 4. Restart the backend service

-The license will be validated periodically (daily/weekly) with the RabbitHQ license server.
+The license will be validated periodically (daily/weekly) with the Qarote license server.

 ## Air-Gapped Deployments

 For completely offline deployments:

 - Set all `ENABLE_*` flags to `false`
 - Use SMTP for email (if needed) instead of Resend
 - License validation will use a grace period for offline periods

 ## Support

-For more information, visit: https://rabbithq.io/docs/standalone
+For more information, visit: https://qarote.io/docs/standalone